Special routes of U.S. Route 65: Harrison business route

-Branson-area business loop
+Branson business loop

-U.S Route 65 Business in the Branson area southern terminus begins in Point Lookout, Missouri at a Single-point urban interchange, which serves Point Lookout, College of the Ozarks, and Hollister, Missouri.
+U.S. Route 65 Business in the Branson area southern terminus begins in Point Lookout, Missouri at a Single-point urban interchange, which serves Point Lookout, College of the Ozarks, and Hollister, Missouri.
 Business 65 tracks west approximately 1,000 feet to an intersection with County Road 165 (south to the Table Rock Dam) and Opportunity Avenue (west to College of the Ozarks).
 Business 65 then turns right heading north, then on an overpass over US 65, toward Hollister.
 Next to the overpass lies the original southern terminus; removed when US 65 was upgraded to a 4-lane Expressway south of Lake Taneycomo.
 Business 65 then descends into the Turkey Creek Valley through historic downtown Hollister; crossing Turkey Creek north of downtown.
 Shortly after the Turkey Creek bridge, Business 65 is the western terminus of Missouri BB, which runs east toward the Hollister High School.
 Business 65 continues North to a Roundabout in the southeast bank of Lake Taneycomo, where it intersects with Missouri 76 (east to Forsyth, Missouri) and Branson Landing Boulevard; continuing with Missouri 76 west over the Lake Taneycomo Bridge, entering historic downtown Branson, Missouri.

 Signage in Branson then takes Business 65, concurrent with Missouri 76, through downtown, then heads west by turning left at Main Street.
 Business 65/Missouri 76 then ascends what is locally known as "Hamburger Hill" (due to all of the Hamburger restaurants on either side of the roadway) to an interchange at US 65.
 Business 65 eastern terminus, thus, is at US 65, while Missouri 76 turns north, concurrently, with US 65.
 Continuing straight ahead will take you to 76 Country Boulevard, locally known as "The 76 Strip" or simply "The Strip."
 Business 65 originally continued straight onto Veterans Boulevard, instead of turning onto Main Street.
 It then continued until Veterans Boulevard until ending at US 65/Missouri 248/Shepherd of the Hills Expressway interchange.
 Business 65 was moved to its current alignment with the completion of the Branson Landing development in 2008.
 Some online maps still sign this alignment as Business 65.
 Also, a Business 65 bannered shield is attached to the side of the Roark Creek bridge just north of downtown; however, the sign cannot be seen from the roadway itself.